The APSU Nursing Post-Graduate Certificate program provides opportunities for students

 ANCC FNP certification examination.

-The 20-hour Post-Graduate program (with 600 required clinical hours) is primarily
+The 21-hour Post-Graduate program (with 600 required clinical hours) is primarily

-delivered online with two on-campus visits designed to enhance learning, practice
+delivered online with one on-campus visit designed to enhance learning, practice hands-on

 and complete the program in about one year.